-In connection with the ACO rules, also on October 20, 2011, the Federal Trade Commission ("FTC") and the Department of Justice ("DOJ") released a joint antitrust policy statement, the IRS released a fact sheet, and the Office of Inspector General ("OIG") released an interim final rule with five fraud waivers (waiving prosecution under the federal anti-kickback statute applicable to federal and state healthcare programs, the federal Ethics in Patient Referral Act or physician referral law and the Civil Monetary Penalty Law and laws regarding gain sharing arrangements).
+In connection with the ACO rules, also on October 20, 2011, the Federal Trade Commission ("FTC") and the Department of Justice ("DOJ") released a joint antitrust policy statement, the Internal Revenue Service released a fact sheet, and the Office of Inspector General ("OIG") released an interim final rule with five fraud waivers (waiving prosecution under the federal anti-kickback statute applicable to federal and state healthcare programs, the federal Ethics in Patient Referral Act or physician referral law and the Civil Monetary Penalty Law and laws regarding gain sharing arrangements).
 The FTC and the DOJ antitrust policy statement addressed some but not all antitrust concerns.
 The OIG waivers set forth who would be protected by the waivers and under what circumstances.
 A home health agency cannot qualify for a waiver for activities during ACO pre-participation, which would include activities in the start-up period until an application is accepted but which CMS states could also occur during the participation period.
 Post-acute care facilities, such as skilled nursing facilities ("SNFs") and inpatient rehabilitation facilities ("IRFs"), can qualify for pre-participation waivers.
-Without a pre-participation waiver, it may be difficult for home health agencies, such as ours, to participate in the planning process for formation of an ACO and this may put us at a disadvantage in negotiating sharing of savings if we were to participate in ACO.
-In addition, because other post-acute care providers, such as SNFs and IRFs, can participate in the planning process they may more readily participate on by our competitors in some markets may force us to participate as well, or if we do not participate, result in loss of business.
-Also, where we do not participate we will need to be mindful of quality measure criteria and if we are unable to meet those criteria we could be at risk for losing Medicare referrals.
-In addition, other savings programs similar to ACOs may be adopted by government and commercial payors to control costs and reduce hos
+Without a pre-participation waiver, it may be difficult for home health agencies, such as ours, to participate in the planning process for formation of an ACO and this may put us at a disadvantage in negotiating sharing of savings if we were to participate in an ACO.
+In addition, because other post-acute care providers, such as SNFs and IRFs, can participate in the planning process they may more readily participate in an ACO and may attract referrals that otherwise would have been made to us.
+Although provider and supplier participation in an ACO is voluntary, participate we will need to be mindful of quality measure criteria and if we are unable to meet those criteria we could be at risk for losing Medicare referrals.
+In addition, other savings programs similar to ACOs may be adopted by government and commercial payors to control co

 On July 15, 2011, DHHS published two sets of proposed regulations relating to health insurance exchanges established under the Health Reform Act providing guidance and options to states on how to structure their exchanges.
 On September 30, 2011, DHHS extended the date for public comment from September 28 to October 31, 2011.
+CMS published final regulations on March 27, 2012.
+On December 16, 2011, CMS issued an "Essential Benefits Bulletin," which provided a broad outline of benefit categories, including habilitative and rehabilitative services, but left the definition of essential benefits to the states, to be defined in a benchmark plan selected by each state.
+The benchmark plan is supposed to reflect the scope of services and limits in a plan offered by a typical employer in the state.
 At this point it is uncertain what services will be mandated for coverage by exchanges or at what level services will be paid or what impact the exchanges will have on other payors.